 The power of Zinpro solutions extends beyond your cows.
 Cows that consume Zinpro® Availa 4® during gestation have healthier calves with more robust immune systems and heavier weaning weights.
 Research has shown these calves also perform better in the feedlot with improved average daily gain and hot carcass weight.

 In addition to feeding Zinpro, it is important to observe environmental conditions that can damage hoof health.
 Keep an eye out for environmental threats like wet conditions during spring and fall, sharp rocks or broken concrete in areas cattle congregate like waterers, and feeders.
 Also be aware of wet sections that develop in shaded areas during the summer.
 This will allow you to find other opportunities on your operation to improve hoof health and cow comfort, especially when paired with Zinpro Performance Minerals.

 Improving Hoof Health Leads to Better Herd Health and Profitability

 Zinpro® Lifetime Performance® cannot be achieved without healthy hooves in a beef herd.
 Monitoring your herd’s environment while feeding proven animal nutrition will decrease lameness for cows and calves, improve animal wellbeing and drive profitability.

 Throughout my time working with producers to improve herd health, many observe fewer occurrences of foot rot compared to those not using Zinpro.
 After experiencing the Zinpro difference, producers have confidence in us as their most trusted partner to manage foot rot challenges in your herd.

-Sign up for our e-newsletter and follow along for the next article in our Zinpro Lifetime Performance blog series and discover the benefits that our team can bring to your herd, like increasing weaning weight for greater profitability.
+You can read the next article in our Zinpro Lifetime Performance blog series, How to Achieve Your Herd’s Heaviest Weaning Weights, and discover the benefits that our team can bring to your herd, like increasing weaning weight for greater profitability.